OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 ***Success or Failure.*** If the roll reaches or exceeds the DC, the check is successful; otherwise, it fails.
 If successful, a performance rating is then calculated.

+***Performance Rating.*** When an action succeeds, performance is calculated.
+Subtract the required DC of the action from the outcome of the rolled check; the difference is the action's Performance Rating (PR). `For example, a DC 15 action check versus a roll of 18 yields a PR 3 (18-15=3).` Performance is significant as it determines the finality of the action.

 ### Difficulty Class

 The gamemaster determines the Difficulty Class (DC) for all actions starting with the question, "Is the action opposed or unopposed?"